Speak the Truth

 13. ADHD medications will trigger manic episodes in people who are bipolar.

-14. The non-stimulant atomoxetine (Strattera) is safer for people with mood disorders than stimulant medications.
+14. The non-stimulant atomoxetine (brand name Strattera) is safer for people with mood disorders than stimulant medications.

 15. ADHD medications cause “amphetamine psychosis.”

 16. ADHD medications can be cardiotoxic in some people, and should not be used in patients with heart disease.